What will it take to give all students an equal opportunity to prepare for college?

-In 2008, Stanford University sophomores Garrett Neiman and Jessica Perez learned that students from low-income backgrounds tend to score lower on the SAT and ACT–but have fewer opportunities to increase their score.
+In 2008, Stanford University sophomores Garrett Neiman and Jessica Perez learned that students from low-income backgrounds tend to score lower on the SAT and ACT–but have few opportunities to increase their score.
 Struck by the need for free, inclusive test prep, Jessica and Garrett founded CollegeSpring and hosted their first test prep course for 55 high school students in East Palo Alto.

 Since 2008, schools across the country have recognized the need for school-based test prep.
 In 2012 we expanded to Southern California, and in 2014 began serving high schools and community-based organizations in New York.
 From our first class of 55 students, we have grown to serve over 5,000 students annually at 50+ schools and community organizations.

 CollegeSpring has improved its programs over time, earning recognition from school administrators and rigorous philanthropists.
 We serve the first- and second-largest public school districts in the nation, and are funded by leading-edge foundations like The Michael & Susan Dell Foundation and The Kresge Foundation.
 In 2014, our work was recognized by President Barack Obama and First Lady Michelle Obama.

 Looking to the Future

 CollegeSpring’s FY19 - FY21 Strategic Plan calls on CollegeSpring to double-down on our core competency: providing high-quality SAT and ACT preparation programs to schools.
 With a fresh perspective on what we can accomplish for students, we developed a plan that prioritizes impact, sustainability, and scale–in that order: